hellgaynius/tetoi/README.md

 ###### *The SPA uses VueJS, SCSS, libraries (dom-to-image, markdown-it, debounce), built with Vite.*

-Write your text, stylize it with Markdown, apply some settings and download rendered picture for further use, or copy it to clipboard.
+Write your text, stylize it with Markdown, use settings to customize font, indents and other, and download rendered picture for further use, or copy it to clipboard.